proventa/aws-postgresql-demo/docs/blog-Patroni_Backup_and_LB.md

     policy_json : "{{ lookup('file', './patroni-wal-role-policy.json')|string }}"
 ```

 Notice that we are using the `assume_role_policy_document` parameter to specify on which resources the IAM Role can be assumed.
 In our case, we will be using the EC2 instances running the Spilo image.
 We are also using the `policy_json` parameter to specify the permissions that the IAM Role will have.
 In our case, we will be using the permissions provided by the `patroni-wal-role-policy.json` file.
 The permissions in the file are the minimum permissions required to access the S3 bucket.
-To get the details about the permissions, you can refer to our [Github repository](https://github.com/proventa/aws-postgresql-demo).
+To get the details about the permissions, you can refer to our [GitHub repository](https://github.com/proventa/aws-postgresql-demo).

 ## Putting the S3 Bucket and Spilo Together